robang74/roberto-a-foglietta/315-non-c-e-secondo-podio-negli-schemi-ponzi.md

 > in the market, winners are those can keep a position as long as they will

 which defines him as a "non-speculative" investor, as long as we can consider a "speculative trader" everyone rely on high-frequency transactions to earn a sort of gain.
-By contrast, every HF trader can liquidate in a single working day their positions, something which cannot be reasonable done by those have a long-term investment strategy.
+By contrast, every HF trader can liquidate in a single working day their positions, something which cannot be reasonably done by those who have a long-term investment strategy.

 +++++